 Case #2: For this data recovery case I had a Seagate ST3320620A which is an older ATA EIDE drive from an external enclosure.
 The external enclosure was labeled as a Maxtor but the internal drive was labeled as a Seagate brand.
 Seagate also produced these same drive models labeled as Maxtor brand.
 In this case my donor for the platter swap was labeled Maxtor and was part number STM3320620A.
 This case was a dropped external drive that caused the spindle to seize.
 Sometimes you can free up the bearing enough to recover data but it just didn’t work this time so I had to platter swap.

 Once the headstack assembly was replaced with a donor HSA I could recover data from head 1 and 2 but head 0 was extremely slow while reading.
 In cases like this we can disable the slow head and recover the data from the other platters at normal speeds.
-We then come back to the slow head and make multiple passes changing the recovery algorithms at each pass.
+We then come back to the slow head and make multiple passes changing the recovery settings including but not limited to speed, direction, timing.
 Eventually, after multiple passes and 2 sets of heads I recovered better than 99% of the data.
 This isn’t always possible when there is platter damage.
-Some of the data is actually gone and some is just too difficult to read.
+Some of the data is actually gone.
 Every pass increases the possibility of more head contamination and/or wear.
 I will typically use as many heads as needed until it’s clear that no more data can be recovered or the amount recoverable is not worth the cost of another donor drive.

 So that’s it for this week, not a typical week but it was a good week because all necessary data was recovered even on these 3 difficult cases.